kamtoeddy/ivo/README.md

 ### Required (conditionally)

 Some times, a field may or may not be required to have been provided either at creation or during updates.
-This rule allows us to dynamically evaluate the conditional required of fields on which it is applied **only if this field is ommitted from the input struct**.
+This rule allows us to dynamically evaluate the conditional required of fields on which it is applied **only if this field is not provided in the partial input struct**.

+- lax and virtual fields can also leverage the grouped required rule (via schema) to avoid repetitions and unnecessary computations.

 ## Lifecycle Events